NREL/flasc/docs/source/getting_started.rst

 Install FLASC
 =============
-Install hte repository following the instructions `here <installation.html>`_.
+Install the repository following the instructions `here <installation.html>`_.

 Generating an artificial dataset
 ================================
 You can generate a demo dataset using the script at ``examples/demo_dataset/``.
-The script ``generate_demo_dataset.py`` downloads historical a meteorological measurement tower at the United States National Wind Technology Center (NWTC), part of the National Renewable Energy Laboratory (NREL).
+The script ``generate_demo_dataset.py`` downloads historical data from a meteorological measurement tower at the U.S. National Wind Technology Center (NWTC), part of the National Renewable Energy Laboratory (NREL).
 This data is made readily available to the public on its corresponding `website <https://midcdmz.nrel.gov/>`_.
 This script downloads